krakenjs/makara/README.md

 Case 1:

 ```
-key.subkey=foo
+key.subkey=value
-key.subkey[bar]=baz
+key.subkey[property]=value2
 ```

-In this case, subkey is created originally as a string value but is then overridden as a map.
-The original foo value will be discarded.
+In this case, `key.subkey` is created originally as a string value but is then overridden as a map.
+The original value will be discarded.

 Case 2:
 ```
 key.subkey[0]=1
-key.subkey[foo]=bar
+key.subkey[property]=value
 ```

 In this case, `key.subkey` is created originally as a list but is then converted